That1M8Head/QVSED/README.md

 QVSED is free software, licensed under the GNU General Public License version 3 or later.

+## Configuration

+For configuration documentation, see [CONFIG.md](CONFIG.md).

+For colour scheme configuration, see [COLOURS.md](COLOURS.md) for a list of sample colour schemes.

 ## Usage

 QVSED is broken up into three parts - the Action Deck, the Text Area and the Echo Area.